 So gradually melting pots struggle to survive the cyclical return to increasing indigenous power through various charades.

-In this case, a person with a diploma calculated that if he or she could get a faster confession then it would improve the legal system.
+In this case, regarding the development of the Reid Technique, a person with a diploma calculated that if he or she could get faster confessions then it would improve the legal system.
+‘More confessions = more justice’.

 How do you get a faster confession?

-The signature of a melting pot is that children are encouraged to be deceptive in matters that correspond respectively to the melting pots deception of their indigenous parts, to lie and use force to get one individual to ‘join’ a group of individuals.
+A signature of any melting pot is that children are encouraged to be deceptive in matters that correspond respectively to the melting pots deception of their indigenous parts, to lie and use force to get one individual to ‘join’ a group of individuals.
 This is overtly discouraged in adults of course, even if it is covertly necessary.

 So if you want to solve the problem of ‘getting more confessions so you can improve the legal system’, the best first path is to look at how experts, melting pot children, do it.